SynergyKit/synergykit-api/DOCUMENTATION.md

 The response body will contain an empty JSON object.

 ## Real-time data observerving
 SynergyKit data is retrieved by attaching an asynchronous listener to a collection.
 The listener will be triggered anytime the data changes.
-This section will cover the basics of retrieving data, and how to perform simple queries.
+This section covers the basics of retrieving data, and how to perform simple queries.

 Following examples are written in Node.js using Socket.io